wpilibsuite/frc-docs/source/docs/software/networktables/robot-program.rst

-Writing a simple NetworkTables robot program
+Writing a Simple NetworkTables Robot Program
 ============================================

 In a robot program, a NetworkTables server is automatically started on the default instance.
 So it's only necessary to get the default instance to start publishing or subscribing and have it visible over the network.